YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 We'll put all files directly in the `/src` folder.
 Gulp will compile the Elm code and move the static files to the `/dist` folder where we'll view them in the browser.

-Let's fire up our Gulp task.
-This will start a local server and begin watching for files to compile and move to `/dist`:
+Let's fire up our Gulp task in a command window.
+This will start a local server and begin watching for files to compile and copy to `/dist`:

 ```bash
 gulp
 ```

 _Note:_ Since Gulp is compiling Elm for us, if we have compile errors they will show up in the command prompt / terminal window.
 If you have one of the Elm plugins installed in your editor, they should also show up inline in your code.
-I like to use [VS Code](https://code.visualstudio.com/Download) with [vscode-elm](https://github.com/sbrink/vscode-elm).

 ### HTML and CSS